 - . a description of the situation and process - . the scientific information at hand and what's needed - . what they suggest should be done - . how they will collect direct information - what combinations of factors they propose (indicators) will accurately reflect progress toward their preferred outcome knowledge and assumptions of these scenarios.
 The discussion must be limited to what the community has agreed on and is committed to solving.
 It is very easy to widen the problem by adding in other issues.
 If that happens, the community must agree to widening the scope and the composition of the community must be examined to see if it needs to be more inclusive as well.
 For example, it is not uncommon for communities to worry about whether the particular place-specific solution represents a variance or exception to policy that would serve as a dangerous precedent.
 To bring in this issue is to generalize from the solution proposed to a wider scale.
-It has to be explicitly in the scope of the problem statement from this community to address policy questions posed by their actions before it is legitimate to consider policy implications.
+But before policy implications are considered, the community must agree to include these implications in the problem statement.